Evolutionary-Intelligence/Biological-Evolution/README.md

 * Wilson, D.S., 1976.
 [Evolution on the level of communities](https://www.science.org/doi/abs/10.1126/science.1273598).
 Science, 192(4246), pp.1358-1360.
 * Stanley, S.M., 1975.
 [A theory of evolution above the species level](https://www.pnas.org/doi/abs/10.1073/pnas.72.2.646).
 Proceedings of the National Academy of Sciences, 72(2), pp.646-650.
-* **Wynne-Edwards, V.C., 1972.
-Animal dispersion in relation to social behaviour.
-Oliver and Boyd.**

 ## 1960s